HaolinHom/a-cli/README.md

 ### init

-The init command is used to create a cli configuration file in the project.
+The init command is used to create a CLI configuration file in the project.
 The execution of all other commands depends on the configuration file.

 ```bash